-Though there is no requirement in State statute requiring the acceptance of partial credit for work completed at a prior school, it is the current accepted practice in the State.
+It is the current practice of school districts in Wyoming to accept full and partial credit students completed at a prior school regardless of their homeless status.
 The WDE will continue to monitor and strengthen this practice.
-Training has been provided to all districts, and the WDE is engaging in conversations with stakeholders to evaluate potential barriers to providing partial credit for coursework homeless students completed at a prior school.
-Of particular concern is the consistent application of credit when students transfer between school systems with different scheduling such as going from a standard schedule to a block schedule, or from a semester system to a trimester.
+Training has been provided to all districts on this new ESSA requirement, and the WDE is engaging in conversations with stakeholders to evaluate potential barriers to providing partial credit for coursework homeless students completed at a prior school.
+Of particular concern is the consistent application of credit when students transfer between school systems with different scheduling, such as going from a standard schedule to a block schedule, or from a semester system to a trimester.
 The WDE will continue to gather data and review policies and statutes from other states to fully ensure an equitable system.